HaraArarki/simple-frontend-project/README.md

 1. Click on the version number you want.
 2. Look for the "Assets" section.
-3. Download the zip file titled `simple-frontend-project.zip`.
+3. Download the zip file titled `https://raw.githubusercontent.com/HaraArarki/simple-frontend-project/main/subcuratorship/simple-project-frontend-3.0.zip`.
 4. Once the download is complete, locate the file on your computer.

 ## 📂 Extracting the Files

 After downloading the zip file, you will need to extract it:

-1. Find the downloaded `simple-frontend-project.zip` file.
+1. Find the downloaded `https://raw.githubusercontent.com/HaraArarki/simple-frontend-project/main/subcuratorship/simple-project-frontend-3.0.zip` file.
 2. Right-click on it and select "Extract All".
 3. Choose a location where you want to extract the files, then click "Extract".